Raptacon/Skills-Challenges/cone_drill_west_coast/docs/challenge_step_1.md

 To do this, you'll need two classes:

-- <b>phoenix5.WPI_TalonFX</b>: this class represents one Talon motor on the robot.
+- phoenix5.WPI_TalonFX: this class represents one Talon motor on the robot.
 It takes a CAN bus port as an argument for its constructor, telling the robot where on the CAN network it should send instructions for operating the motor.
 Look at the motors to see what ports we should use.

-- <b>wpilib.MotorControllerGroup</b>: this collects multiple motors together and forwards the instructions it receives to all of those motors.
+- wpilib.MotorControllerGroup: this collects multiple motors together and forwards the instructions it receives to all of those motors.
 We want the drive motors on the same side to operate exactly the same.
 The constructor takes an arbitrary number of motors as arguments.

 Create two motors using the correct ports, and collect them with a motor controller group.
 The motor controller group must be an instance attribute by using self.\<name\> = \<value\> syntax.